Enrique2656/OnlyFerns/README.md

 # OnlyFerns
-social media app where friends can upload pictures of their plants
+social media app where friends can upload pictures of their plants!